-On 20 March 2020, Latvian parliament (Saeima) adopted the law "On measures for the Prevention and Suppression of Threat to the State and its Consequences Due to the Spread of COVID-19", aimed to support all enterprises affected by the COVID-19 crisis.
+On 20 March 2020, Latvian parliament (the Saeima) adopted the law "On measures for prevention of national threat and overcoming of consequences related to the spread of COVID-19", aimed to support all enterprises affected by the COVID-19 crisis.

-On 26 March 2020, the Cabinet of Ministers introduced regulations allowing any employer affected by the COVID-19 crisis to apply for downtime compensation and the division of due tax payments in several instalments (or postponement for a maximum term of 3 years).
-Following criteria shall be met in order for a company to qualify for said support:
+On 26 March 2020, the Cabinet of Ministers introduced regulations that will allow any employer affected by the COVID-19 crisis to apply for downtime compensation and due tax split in several instalments (or postponement for a maximum term of 3 years).
+Following criteria shall be met in order for a company to qualify for support:

-- Due to spread of COVID-19, company's income in March, April, May or June of 2020 has decreased by at least 30 percent in comparison to average monthly income in 2019;

-- Due to spread of COVID-19, company's income in March, April, May or June of 2020 has decreased by 20 percent in comparison to average monthly income in 2019, and the company meets at least one of the following additional criteria: - 1) Company's export in 2019 made up 10 percent of the company's total turnover in 2019 or is not less than 500 000,00 euros; - 2) Company's average paid out monthly gross salary in 2019 was not less than 800,00 euros; - 3) On 31 December 2019, company's long-term investments in company's fixed assets were at least 500 000,00 euros.
+- Due to COVID-19 spread, company's income in March and/or April 2020 diminished for at least 30 percent in comparison to the respective months of 2019; - Due to COVID-19 spread, company's income in March and/or April 2020 diminished for 20 percent in comparison to the respective months of 2019, and the company meets at least one of the following additional criteria: - 1) Company's export (outside of the EU) in 2019 made 10 percent of the total company's turnover in 2019 or is not less than 500 000,00 euros; - 2) Company's average month gross salary for 2019 was not less than 800,00 euros; - 3) On 31 December 2019, company's long-term investments in company's fixed assets were at least 500 000,00 euros.